 Finally, belt drive systems aren’t viable for some disciplines because they cannot offer the same range of gearing as a standard chain drivetrain with a large cassette and multiple chainrings.
 However, this is likely to be addressed as hub technology develops.

 Are belt-drive bikes better than bikes with a chain?

 No, belt-drive bikes aren’t necessarily better than bikes with a chain; it depends on your priorities.
 For example, road cyclists who need a wide range of gearing and the freedom to change between groupsets may not like a belt-drive e-bike.
-However, for commuters and urban riders, belt drives are superior as they require little maintenance and are super easy to operate.
+However, for commuters and urban riders, belt drives are superior as they lower ebike repair and maintenance needs and are super easy to operate.